Platform compatibility and breaking changes for Windows Phone Silverlight 8.1 apps

 Web Browser control

 The HTML5 project template has been modified for Silverlight 8.1.
 The included CSS file (phone.css) contains definition for width, which was set to values that would not scale well with newly supported device resolutions.
 In Silverlight 8.1, the value "device-width" has been added and will return correct values based on device size and resolutions.

 In the Windows Phone 8 WebBrowser control, the default value of IsScriptEnabled is false, which caused frustration among developers because it’s not obvious that it needs to be set to true for the control to work correctly.
 In Silverlight 8.1 the tools have been updated to set that value to true by default at design time.

 In Silverlight 8.1, the User Agent string used by the WebBrowser control has been updated to include the string “WebBrowser/8.1” to enable web sites to identify clients using the control.

 In the Windows Phone 8.1 WebBrowser control, the ScriptNotify event has changed to be an asynchronous event.
 It was previously a synchronous event in Windows Phone 8 Silverlight apps.
-If a Windows Phone 8 Silverlight app is run on Windows Phone 8.1, the behavior change in ScriptNotify from synchronous to asynchronous will cause apps to execute differently.
+When a Windows Phone 8.1 Silverlight app runs on Windows Phone 8.1, the behavior of the ScriptNotify event is now asynchronous.
+When a Windows Phone 8 Silverlight app runs on Windows Phone 8.1, the behavior of the ScriptNotify event is determined by the version of the Windows Phone 8.1 operating system.

 This section lists several small changes in behavior that were made to the Common Language Runtime (CLR) between the release of Windows Phone 8 apps and Silverlight 8.1.
 If your app uses the following APIs, you may need to make some small adjustments to your app after upgrading to Silverlight 8.1.